Skip to content

 Quickstart

-This guide walks through adding OIDC authentication to a React app.
-You’ll need an OIDC provider (like Autentico, Auth0, Keycloak, or any spec-compliant IdP).
+This guide walks through adding OIDC authentication to your app using any spec-compliant OIDC provider (like Autentico, Auth0, or Keycloak).

 Terminal window